Skip to main content

 After probation (contract silent) One month (statutory default)

-These rules apply to continuous employment contracts — defined as employees who have worked for the same employer for at least 4 consecutive weeks with at least 18 hours per week.
+The one-month default notice period (where the contract is silent) applies specifically to continuous employment contracts — defined as employees who have worked for the same employer for at least 4 consecutive weeks with at least 18 hours per week.

 Where the calculator helps